malikinss/telran-backend-hw4/README.md

 This project allowed me to:

--   Gain experience with Node.js streams and TypeScript classes
+-   Build a modular Node.js application with TypeScript
--   Implement configurable random number generation with uniqueness control
+-   Separate concerns into dedicated modules (`params`, `displayRandomNumbers`, `RandomNumbersStream`)
--   Practice robust parameter validation and error handling
+-   Practice robust error handling with promise-based APIs
--   Explore piping and event-driven data processing in Node.js
+-   Reinforce configuration-driven development and clean coding principles

 ---